Public sector

 The solution

-In an open, interactive process, citizens were able to actively contribute ideas and prioritize the most important suggestions without bias.
+In an open, interactive process, citizens were able to actively contribute ideas and prioritize the most important suggestions without bias, ensuring an inclusive city planning approach.

 Within a short period of time, several hundred ideas were collected, which were then clearly prioritized by around 12,000 interactions by forest visitors.